About FetchMasters and Our Approach to Dog Training in Denver, CO

 - Our aspiration to always become more positive in our training

 However, we avoid attaching the suffix “only” to the word “positive.”
 We believe any dog trainer who says they do anything-only is either inexperienced and limited in their abilities, limited in the types of dog personalities they can succeed with, limited in the types of training goals they can achieve, limited in the types of training environments they can succeed in, or being dishonest.
 We do not want to fall into any of those categories.
+As I mentioned earlier, dog training philosophies that do not produce the right results are useless.

 While we are overwhelmingly positive in our approach, our use of the term “positive” does not mean that all we do falls into the Positive Reinforcement quadrant of canine learning theory.
 Such a guarantee – to use only positive reinforcement – is idealistic and theoretical, and we doubt that it is possible with all dogs in all environments.
-However, we do our best to get close to this ideal within reason.
+However, we do our best to get close to this ideal as we can within reason.

 Following is an explanation of what “positive training” means to us, and what you can expect from us if you hire FetchMasters to train your dogs.
+Other dog training philosophies that use the term “positive” may have differences in how they apply the term in the real world.
+We figured it would be best to just spell it out in as much detail as we can.

 Let’s Start With What We Don’t Do